darkstorm2150/brake-squeal-modded/README.md

     + Known Issue: Cargo Ships from Cargo Ships produce brake squeals (should not happen)
     + Planned Features (by original author): Additional effects while braking (e.g., visible sparks), Settings/Customization

-**Your Feedback is Welcome!** If you have thoughts on this temporary update or the original mod, please share them with us!
+**Your Feedback/Involvement is Welcome!** If you have thoughts on this temporary update or the original mod, please share them with us!